MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab6_Ex2_content_search.md

 Tenants must not be converted to a paid subscription.
 Tenants obtained as a part of this course remain the property of Microsoft Corporation and we reserve the right to obtain access and repossess at any time.

-# Lab 6 - Exercise 1 - Search the Audit log
+# Lab 6 - Exercise 1 - Perform a content search

-Contoso's information security team received an alert about the potential exposure of sensitive financial data.
-As the Information Security Administrator, you've been asked to perform a content search to determine if any content containing the phrase "confidential financial summary" was shared inappropriately across Microsoft 365 locations.
-The results will help identify possible policy violations and support a security investigation.
+You are Joni Sherman, an Information Security Administrator at Contoso Ltd. The organization has received an alert that sensitive financial data may have been exposed.
+You've been asked to use Microsoft Purview to search for content containing key financial terms across Microsoft 365 services.
+Your goal is to determine if any sensitive content was shared inappropriately and help inform the investigation.
 **Tasks**:

-# Task 1 –
+## Task 1 – Assign eDiscovery permissions

+In this task, you'll assign eDiscovery permissions to Joni Sherman so she can perform a content search in Microsoft Purview.

 1. Log into Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.